Moduli Spaces of the Basic Hitchin Equation on Sasakian Threefolds: Introduction

-Here $\star_\xi$ is the basic Hodge star (See Section \ref{b-pre}).
-We call a pair $(\nabla_h,\Phi)$ a basic Hitchin pair if the pair satisfies the basic Hitchin equation.
-The main result of this paper is the construction of the moduli space $\mathcal{M}^{\mathrm{irr}}_{\mathrm{BaHit}}$ of irreducible basic Hitchin pairs.
-Moreover, we have \begin{theorem}[Theorem \ref{main-th}] $\mathcal{M}^{\mathrm{irr}}_{\mathrm{BaHit}}$ is an empty set or a smooth hyper-K\"ahler manifold. \end{theorem} We discuss sufficient condition for $\mathcal{M}^{\mathrm{irr}}_{\mathrm{BaHit}}$ not to be an empty set in Section \ref{BaHit}.
-As like the Riemann surface case, the basic Hitchin equation is related to flat bundles and Higgs bundles.
+As in the Riemann surface case, the basic Hitchin equation is related to flat bundles and Higgs bundles.
 Since Higgs bundles are holomorphic objects, we need basic Higgs bundles.
 We recall this relation in Section \ref{Hi-BH} and \ref{Ha-BH}.
-Hence we can regard $\mathcal{M}^{\mathrm{irr}}_{\mathrm{BaHit}}$ as a moduli space of simple flat bundles with a fixed basic structure and stable basic Higgs bundles of degree 0.
+Hence, we can regard $\mathcal{M}^{\mathrm{irr}}_{\mathrm{BaHit}}$ as a moduli space of simple flat bundles with a fixed basic structure and stable basic Higgs bundles of degree 0.